lichkitsch/campaigns/rules_rewrite.md

 The target can be either an obstacle's action roll or the _Air of Fate_.

 ## HP and Damage
 Remove obstacles by using **damage dice** to reduce their **heart points**.
 On successful action rolls against the obstacle, roll your damage dice and subtract the result from the obstacle's remaining HP.

+You start with `10+CON` HP at level 1.
 If your own HP falls to zero, you suffer a dire consequence.
 When you level up, roll your new damage dice and add the result to your max HP.
 You can reroll `CON` dice when leveling up.

 ### Damage Dice
 | L1 | L2 | L3 | L4 | L5 | L6 | L7 | L8 | L9 | L10 | L11 | L12 |